Kees-van-der-Oord/NiVerDig/README.md

 ## Introduction
 NiVerDig is a versatile digital signal controller scope based on an Arduino Uno or Mega board.
 The NiVerDig Arduino Sketch allows flexible configuration of tasks that can be started and stopped by serial command or external digital input signals.
 When programmed, the NiVerDig can execute the tasks autonomously.
 When connected the PC the unit can be configured dynamically.
 The Scope mode allows recording the digital events to PC.
 A wxWidgets windows control program is available as a GUI front-end.

 Do you own an Arduino Uno or Mega that you would program with the NiVerDig sketch ?
 Install the [NiVerDig package](releases); start the NiVerDig program and select 'Port | Upload NiVerDig Sketch to Uno/Mega'.
 If you don't own one yet, jump to the [Build your own NiVerDig](#build-your-own-niverdig) section to get inspired to build one.
-For users of the Nikon NIS-Elements microscope control program, there is a section [NIS macros](#nis-macro) with examples how to integrate control of the NiVerDig from NIS.
+For users of the Nikon NIS-Elements microscope control program, there is a section [NIS macros](#nis-macro) with examples how to integrate control of the NiVerDig in NIS.

 ## Control Panel
 The main page of the NiVerDig program is the Control Panel.
 The first dropdown button on the toolbar allows selecting the COM port of the NiVerDig Arduino board.
 After opening the port of the device, the Control Panel becomes active.
 If the connection fails, select ‘Upload NiVerDig Sketch to Uno/Mega’ to program the Arduino with the sketch.
 The Control panel shows all defined Pins on the top row and all defined Tasks on the bottom row.